betwixt-hexes/SuperSangreEmail/README.md

 - Print current exim queue.
 - Check for custom /etc/mailips and /etc/mailhelo.
+- Check if port 26 is enabled.

 **[With --domain option]**

+- Check if domain exists on the server.
+- Check if the user account is suspended.
 - Check if domain is identical to hostname.
 - Check if domain is in remote or local domains.
 - Check if domain resolves locally to server.